-Bachelor's Degree in Business, Finance, Accounting, or other related field required.
+Bachelor's Degree in Business, Finance, Accounting, or other related field.

 Advanced Degree preferred.

-Classified Title: Assistant Administrator - Clinical Role/Level/Range: ATP/04/PF Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: M-F 8-5 pm Exempt Status: Exempt Location: School of Medicine Campus Department name: SOM Sur Cardiac Surgery Personnel area: School of Medicine
+Classified Title: Assistant Administrator - Clinical Role/Level/Range: ATP/04/PF Starting Salary Range: $81,470 - $111,990 annually (commensurate with experience) Employee group: Full Time Schedule: M-F 8:30-5:00 Exempt Status: Exempt Location: School of Medicine Campus Department name: SOM Rad General Administration Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.